comp-dev-cms-ita/compose-htc-wn/README.md

     ```
 - a valid telegraf token to be able to push metrics to the central InfluxDB
   - please contact diego.ciangottini<at>pg.infn.it to obtain one
-  - then insert it in `telegraf-config/telegraf.conf`
+  - then insert it in `telegraf-config/telegraf.conf` where you find `token = "CHANGEME" `

 At least 20GB per core are required for the host machine.
 In alternative it is also possible plug in an external volume dedicate to the worker node execute folder.